-For many users just starting out in web development, one of the greatest challenges is not learning the code itself but simply seeing your results in the browser.
-The problem is, you need to first set up a proper PHP development environment in order to get your code to run in the browser.
+For many users just starting out in web development, one of the greatest challenges is not learning the code itself but seeing your results in the browser.
+The problem is, you need to first set up a proper PHP development environment to get your code to run in the browser.

 If you use PHP Composer, no worries, it’s available in all InMotion Hosting accounts.

 In a web hosting account, PHP is enabled by default.
 This is why PHP is referred to as a “server-side scripting language.”
 But, you don’t need a server to start running PHP code locally.

 This is the easiest way to instantly get PHP code into your browser, but it’s also limiting for development of larger projects.
 If you’re looking for a quick and easy way to see the output of some basic PHP functions, you can use the PHP built-in web server.

 All you need is a folder, with a PHP file in it, and a terminal session.
 In order to start the PHP server in that folder, run this command from the location where the files are located:

 localhost:8000, you will be able to see PHP running beautifully in your web browser.

 Bear in mind, you need to have PHP already installed on your computer.
 But if you have a Mac, for example, PHP is already installed, and you can run this command right away.

 Easy Ways To Get a LAMP Stack Going

 If you don’t have PHP installed, you can go ahead and install it, but there are easier ways to get PHP and other software for web development all in one package.
 You’ve probably heard the term “LAMP stack,” which stands for Linux, Apache, MySQL, and PHP (all important web development software).
 However, you don’t need the “Linux” part in order to get the rest.
 There are apps available for Mac and Windows that give you everything you need for web development in your current operating system.